cairis-platform/cairis/docs/doc.rst

 -  Click on the Add button in the environment table, and select an environment to situate the attacker in.
 This will add the new environment to the environment list.

--

 -  Click on the Add button on the Roles table to associate one or more roles to the attacker.

 -  Click on the Add button on the Motivation and Capability tables to add one or more motive and capability values.
-For the capabilty, a value of Low, Medium, or High also needs to be selected.
+For the capability, a value of Low, Medium, or High also needs to be selected.

 -  Click on the Create button to add the new attacker.